SBlair2020/NMR2Struct/README.md

 # The configuration file

 All of the functionality in NMR2Struct is controlled via a YAMl configuration file system.
 A YAML file consists of sections with fields that can have different user-specified values.
-While most fields in a YAML file is populated with strings, fields can also be set to booleans (```True``` and ```False```), integers, floats, lists of values, and None types with ```null```.
+While most fields in a YAML file are populated with strings, fields can also be set to booleans (```True``` and ```False```), integers, floats, lists of values, and None types with ```null```.
 The YAML files in NMR2Struct have the following sections:
 - **global_args**: Controls general arguments such as the seed, number of GPUs, where to save everything, and tensor datatypes
 - **data**: Determines how input and target data are processed for training and inference, and where to find data files
 - **model**: Model architecture arguments that are used for instantiating the model